 In order to prevent mis-wiring, use a black marker on the back of each strip to indicate the ground line and direction from DIN to DOUT of the NeoPixels.
 Then, you'll make a jig to arrange them into the segmented digits.

 Click the button to download the drawings needed to cut the acrylic panels on a laser cutter.
+(Note, you can use these SVG files as a template for cutting by hand or with other CNC methods.)

 To keep the semgents aligned during connection and soldering, as well as to support the flexible digits in the final panel, you'll cut out a jig panel from 3mm acrylic.